jaxidian/IndySA_AutoML/docs/wsl2-setup.md

     ```
 2. Whatever folder you run `code .` or `wsl code .` in will be your working folder.
 This is important for generated artifacts, including `.vscode` folders & contents.
 3. Running `bash` will start your WSL VM up.
 Running `wsl --shutdown` will shut it down.
 Mine does not run automatically but is very fast to boot when I start it up.
+4. If you don't have gcc installed, you must install it.
+I used: `sudo apt install g++` to install it.
+In order to tell if you have it installed, run: `g++ -v`